while you're here check out:

 Erin McCauley is an advanced doctoral candidate in Sociology in the Departments of Sociology and Policy Analysis and Management at Cornell University where she is an affiliate of the Center for the Study of Inequality and the Cornell Population Center.
 Erin is also a visiting graduate student and research assistant in the Department of Sociology at Duke University this academic year.

-Education is a key social determinant of health with lifelong implications.
 Erin's dissertation explores the intergenerational consequences of incarceration on teachers’ expectations and evaluations of children with incarcerated parents.
-The project relies on an experimental design where pre-service teachers are given a student biography with randomly assigned parental incarceration status and complete tasks related to evaluating student work, student competency, and student behavior.
-This research is supported by grants from the National Science Foundation and the Fahs-Beck Fund for Research and Experimentation.
+The project relies on an experimental design where high school teachers are given a student biography with randomly assigned parental incarceration status and complete tasks related to evaluating student work, student competency, and student behavior.
+Initial results suggest that teachers evaluate students with incarcerated fathers less rigorously while providing more positive but less specific or useful feedback.